Oklahoma QB Hurts barely edges out Mordecai, Rattler for job

 Oklahoma coach Lincoln Riley took his time before naming Hurts the starter for the fourth-ranked Sooners’ Sept.
 1 season opener against Houston.
 Though Hurts played in three national championship games for Alabama and helped the Crimson Tide win the 2017 national title, Riley said he wanted to see how Hurts would adjust to a new system after he transferred to Oklahoma in January .

 Hurts barely won the job over redshirt freshman Tanner Mordecai and true freshman Spencer Rattler.
 Hurts didn’t clinch the job until Riley reviewed a recent scrimmage.
+Riley spent two years as Oklahoma’s offensive coordinator and is entering his third as the Sooners’ head coach, yet this might have been his toughest call.

-“I just thought he was just slightly better here as it went on,” Riley said.
-“Probably the closest one (quarterback race) since I’ve been around.”
+“I just thought he was just slightly better here as it went on, and it was slightly,” Riley said.
+“Probably the closest one (quarterback race) that we’ve had since I’ve been at Oklahoma.”

 Hurts started the 2016 and 2017 seasons and led Alabama to a 26-2 record.
 He lost the starting job to Tua Tagovailoa in 2018 but still played in 13 games.
 He replaced the injured Tagovailoa in the fourth quarter of the 2018 SEC championship game and rallied the Crimson Tide to a 35-28 win over Georgia.